yishuen/dsc-3-34-11-image-compression-classification-with-pca-codealong-nyc-career-ds-102218/README.md

 ### PCA with 95% Variance Retention

 Earlier, we looked an instantiating PCA with a set number of components.
-We can also run a PCA while defining the required amount of variance that we expect our resulting principle components to retain.
+We can also run a PCA while defining the required amount of variance that we expect our resulting principal components to retain.
 This can be passed in as a value from 0 (no variance) - 1 (100% variance).
 Let's try it with 95% variance retention with our data and see how many components we need.

 ```python
 # Perform PCA